bitmark-inc/bitmark-node-docker/README.md

 ### Docker Compose

-In the folder, there is a docker-compose file that gives you an example of how to configurate correctly to make bitmark-node up-and-run.
+In the folder, there is a `docker-compose.yml` file that gives you an example of how to configurate correctly to make bitmark-node up-and-run.